lmolkova/opentelemetry-reactor-debug/README.md

 ## Contributing

-My plan is to move it to [OpenTelemetry Java Contrib](https://github.com/open-telemetry/opentelemetry-java-contrib) shortly.
+My plan is to offer it to [OpenTelemetry Java Contrib](https://github.com/open-telemetry/opentelemetry-java-contrib) shortly.
 If you want to contribute issues, PRs or ideas before that - please do!